Visit Holden Village

 • Bring extra medications and other essential personal items that you would need if weather conditions prolong your stay in the Village

-• Warm clothing layers and waterproof outerwear (temperatures generally hover in the 20s and 30s but it can get colder)
+• Warm clothing layers and waterproof outerwear (temperatures generally range between 20°F and 30°F but it can get colder)

 • Snow boots